libretro/docs/docs/guides/databases.md

 - __Verify data "on both sides"__
   -  __Verify your file properties.__ Verify your file has the appropriate [key ID](#key-field-for-matching): compute the crc checksum, or verify the encoded serial number with a hex editor, whichever is applicable.
   - __Verify Databases__.
 Look in the repository databases to find which `.dat` file might hold incorrect data for the game file at issue.
 Even if one `.dat` holds correct data, a different dat with [precedence](https://github.com/libretro/libretro-database#precedence) may be over-ruling others with incorrect data.
-  - Automated scanning and database association will only work if your file matches a key (sometimes crc or sometimes serial) that is in database.
   - If an upstream database group (No-Intro, Redump, GameTDB, etc) is [responsible for the `.dat` at issue](https://github.com/libretro/libretro-database#sources), look on their websites to see whether their current information is correct or incorrect.
     - If Upstream Data is _Correct_: the libretro repository may need an update, or the user may need an update (Main Menu > Online Updater > Update Databases), or something may have gone wrong in the libretro database build process.
 If more than 2 weeks have passed since the upstream update, [Open an Issue](https://github.com/libretro/libretro-database/issues).
     - If Upstream Data is _Incorrect_: either the upstream group must make the correction, or you can [Contribute a correction to libretro](#how-to-contribute-to-databases) perhaps by creating an ad hoc database or making a new entry within an ad hoc database.